Mzosindiso/HTML-CSS/README_2.md

     console.log("Ping")
 }
 makeNoise()</code><br>
-Scope -determines accessibility of functions and variables in different parts of code.<br>
+<p>Scope -determines accessibility of functions and variables in different parts of code.</p>
 <ul>
   <li>Global scope -variables declared outside of any function, can be accessed from anywhere in the code</li>
   <li>Local scope -variables declared within the function, cannot be accessed outside the local function</li>